cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Let `H` refer to the function `GG.HashToGroup`, in {{pog}} we assume that the client-side blinding is carried out directly on the output of `H(x)`, i.e. computing `r * H(x)` for some `r <-$ GF(p)`.
 In the
-{{OPAQUE}} document, it is noted that it may be more efficient to use additive blinding (rather than multiplicative) if the client can preprocess some values.
+{{!I-D.irtf-cfrg-opaque}} document, it is noted that it may be more efficient to use additive blinding (rather than multiplicative) if the client can preprocess some values.
 For example, a valid way of computing additive blinding would be to instead compute `H(x) + (r * G)`, where `G` is the